 In Remission from Childhood Leukemia

 Ellie was just 3 when her family discovered she had leukemia, the most common type of childhood cancer.

 Because the hospital closest to her Harford County home did not offer pediatric oncology services, the family came to the University of Maryland Children’s Hospital (UMCH) where they quickly met the team who would be taking care of Ellie.

 Ellie’s family was pleased and impressed with the physician team's detailed explanation of the Ellie's diagnosis and required treatment.
-In addition to Dr. Munchel, Ellie’s doctors included Teresa York, MD, and Regina Macatangay, MD.
+Ellie received chemotherapy for two-and-a-half years.
+Her doctors included Teresa York, MD, and Regina Macatangay, MD.

 Supportive Staff Eases Cancer Treatment Concerns